tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 ```
 {{% /codeblock %}}

-The ATT is -998.26.
-If you don't take the age difference into account, you find a negative effect of the traineeship programme on earnings.
-To overcome the bias, the solution is to match a treated employee to an untreated employee on age, and compare their earnings instead!
+The ATT is `-998.26`.
+So, not taking the average age difference into account, you find a negative effect of the traineeship program on earnings.
+The ATT is biased.

+A solution is to match a treated employee to an untreated employee on age and compare their earnings instead.
 You can do this with the `matchit` function from the `MatchIt` in R, to match observations, specifying `Treatment` and `Age`.

 {{% codeblock %}}
 ```R